You can say almost anything you want with a cut-up statistical sample (this is a recording). Let's have some fun with arbitrary endpoints, anyway.

 Maybe you missed out on Carlos Gonzalez, the real Cargo.
 Understandable, he's a pricy player.
 Now it's time to let Affordable Cargo into your fake-baseball life.
 Let's have some fun with it.
 There's still room for you.

-Josh Beckett very soon, but his debut in Colorado was, understandably, a messy one.
+• Things are going to get easier for Josh Beckett very soon, but his debut in Colorado was, understandably, a messy one.
 The Rockies knocked him around for seven hits and three runs over 5.2 innings, including this Tyler Colvin rocket to open the game.
 Meanwhile, Beckett's LA teammates couldn't do a thing with Rockies retread Jeff Francis.
 I hear the chicken and beer was super after the game, nonetheless.

 Beckett's next turn is a friendly one, at home against Arizona.
 Chavez Ravine will hide some mistakes, Vin Scully will settle him down.
 After that, it's a non-threatening trip to San Francisco.
 As down on Beckett as I've been this year, I have to accept he's a Top 40 pitcher for the final month.
 Location, location, location.